 Concerns surrounding recent govt announcements

 There has also been talk that the prioritization of the extension of the High Speed2 (HS2) to Euston.
-It has been speculated that it might have timeline effects on the delivery of the West London Orbital.
+It has been speculated that this might have timeline effects on the delivery of the West London Orbital.
 No official comments have been made about this yet.